Question

 kind: Job spec: completions: 1 parallelism: 1

-In addition, with the configuration `high-availability.vvp-kubernetes.job-graph-store.enabled: true`, you can also store the generated job graph in the high availability storage.
+In addition, with the configuration `high-availability.kubernetes.job-graph-store.enabled: true` or `high-availability.vvp-kubernetes.job-graph-store.enabled: true`, you can also store the generated job graph in the high availability storage.
 Upon JM failover, instead of re-executing your job's `main()` to generate the job graph, the stored job graph will be used.

 Comparison

-In both HA approaches, when the active JM (the leading JM in the case of Apache Flink's Kubernetes HA, the single JM in the case of Ververica Platform's Kubernetes HA) is lost, the TaskManagers (TMs) who are talking to the failed JM will fail the tasks running on them.
+In all Kubernetes HA approaches described above, when the active JM (the leading JM in the case of Apache Flink's Kubernetes HA, the single JM in the case of Ververica Platform's original and new Kubernetes HA) is lost, the TaskManagers (TMs) who are talking to the failed JM will fail the tasks running on them.
 This leads to a job restart from the previous checkpoint.
 Flink's restart strategy controls how restarts are handled.

-In terms of failover and recovery time, Apache Flink's Kubernetes HA can switch over to one of the standby JM quickly as it is started already.
+In terms of failover and recovery time, Apache Flink's Kubernetes HA can switch over to one of the stand-by JM quickly as it is already started.
 With Ververica Platform's Kubernetes HA, a new JM pod needs to be launched and started.
 But the execution of the job's `main()` can be skipped if you enable the job graph store.
 The actual recovery time depends on your job and your cluster environment.

-Another difference is that Ververica Platform's Kubernetes HA runs a single leader election process for the entire JM process while Apache Flink's Kubernetes HA runs multiple of them, one for Dispatcher, one for ResourceManager, one for JobManager, etc. But Flink will follow the same route as Ververica Platform did to implement a multiple component leader election service in version 1.15.
+Another difference is that Ververica Platform's Kubernetes HA runs a single leader election process for the entire JM process while Apache Flink's Kubernetes HA runs multiple of them, one for Dispatcher, one for ResourceManager, one for JobManager, etc. Flink 1.15 followed the same route as Ververica Platform did to implement a multiple-component leader election service.
 See FLINK-24038 for more details.

 Summary